dshil/blog/content/blog/linux_fight_for_better_health.md

 0x0
 ```

-So, from this result you can get the idea.
+From this result you can get the idea.
 When you decrease brightness of the
 screen to the minimum level you will be under higher PWM influence.
 For some
 people it is OK but for a little group of people, including me, it will cause
-the eyes tension and headaches.
+the eye stress and headaches.
 As a result we need to
 [eliminate LED screen flicker](http://devbraindom.blogspot.com/2013/03/eliminate-led-screen-flicker-with-intel.html) when we work in front of display with a
 brightness which differs from the maximum (PWM will be eliminated automatically
 for the maximum brightness).
 You just need to chose the desired PWM frequency: